 The Partnership will pay an Incentive Management Interest to the General Partner for managing the Partnership's affairs, including: determining distributions, negotiating agreements, selling or financing properties, preparing records and reports, and performing other ongoing Partnership responsibilities.
-This incentive management interest is 15% of distributable cash from operations in any guarter.
-However, in each guarter, the General Partner's right to receive any net cash from operations is subordinated to the extent necessary to first provide each Unit Holder his 10% cumulative preferred return.
-During the last fiscal year, the General Partner received no distributions on account of its Incentive Management Interest from operations because distributions were approximately \$2,811,000 less than the 10% cumulative preferred return due Unit Holders.
+This incentive management interest is 15% of distributable cash from operations in any quarter.
+However, in each quarter, the General Partner's right to receive any net cash from operations is subordinated to the extent necessary to first provide each Unit Holder his 10% cumulative preferred return.
+During the last fiscal year, the General Partner received no distributions on account of its Incentive Management Interest from operations even though distributions were approximately \$5,645,000 greater than the 10% cumulative preferred return due Unit Holders.
 Any such amounts of Incentive Management Interest unpaid in a taxable year will be accumulated and paid from distributable cash from capital transactions, but only after each Unit Holder has first received his 10% cumulative preferred return and 125% of his capital contribution.
-For 2013, approximately \$212,000 was accumulated for the General Partner, and the General Partner's aggregate accumulated Incentive Management Interest as of December 2013 was \$13,173,000.
+For 2015, approximately \$1,403,000 was accumulated for the General Partner, and the General Partner's aggregate accumulated Incentive Management Interest as of December 2015 was \$14,823,000.
 The actual Incentive Management Interest from operations to be accumulated or paid during the next fiscal year will depend upon the results of the Partnership's operations and is not determinable at this time.
 The Partnership does not anticipate any such amount will be distributed to the General Partner during the next fiscal year and will again be accumulated with payment deferred.
-No distributions of Incentive Management Interest may be made to the General Partner until the 10% cumulative preferred return of approximately \$67,140,000, as of December 31, 2013, is first distributed to the Unit Holders.
+No distributions of Incentive Management Interest may be made to the General Partner until the 10% cumulative preferred return of approximately \$66,090,000, as of December 31, 2015, is first distributed to the Unit Holders.
 In February of 1994, as part of the 1993 mortgage financing with mortgage backed securities held with Bankers Trust, \$23,119,767 was distributed to the Unit Holders, \$13,572,978 of which eliminated the Unit Holders' preferred return deficit through December 31, 1993.
+As a result of the property sales in 2015, \$11,297,584 was distributed to the Unit Holders, \$5,649,489 of which eliminated part of the Unit Holders' preferred return deficit through December 31, 2015.

 The Partnership must also pay an Incentive Management Interest from capital transactions to the General Partner for its services rendered to the Partnership.
 The General Partner will be entitled to receive its share of distributable cash from capital transactions after (i) each Unit Holder has received aggregate distributions in an amount equal to the sum of (a) his 10% cumulative preferred return plus (b) 125% of his capital contribution, (ii) any contingent purchase prices have been paid, and (iii) any property disposition fees to Uniprop AM, LLC have been paid.
-The General Partner's share of distributable cash from capital transactions so payable will be (i) 100% of such distributable cash from capital transactions until the General Partner's share of the aggregate capital distributions made under section 11c(iii) and 11c(v) of the Partnership Agreement equal 25% and (ii) thereafter, 25% of such distributable cash from capital transactions.
-No Incentive Management Interest from capital transactions was paid to the General Partner for the fiscal year ended December 31, 2013.
+The General Partner's share of distributable cash from capital transactions so payable will be (i) 100% of such distributable cash from capital distributions until the General Partner's share of the aggregate capital distributions made under section 11c(iii) and 11c(v) of the Partnership Agreement equal 25% and (ii) thereafter, 25% of such distributable cash from capital transactions.
+No Incentive Management Interest from capital transactions was paid to the General Partner for the fiscal year ended December 31, 2015.
 The Partnership does not anticipate that any such amounts will be paid or become payable to the General Partner during the next fiscal year.